op3/angcorrwat/README.md

 ## Usage

-To calculate the ϑ-, φ- and δ-dependent angular distribution of a 0⁺ → 1⁻ → 0 cascade, use the following code:
+To calculate the ϑ-, φ- and δ-dependent angular correlation of a 0⁺ → 1⁻ → 0 cascade, use the following code:

 ```
 from sympy import Symbol